Goods and services tax (Australia): Political consequences

 A bill was introduced that gave the federal government no obligation to hand back revenue earned by that state to be divided to other non-performing states.
 Unlike GST, sales tax revenue went back to the State that generated the sales tax.

 The federal government counteracted with its own advertising campaign which claimed that New South Wales had breached its contractual obligations under the 1999 GST Agreement by continuing to charge unfair stamp duties and land taxes, which were supposed to have been abolished.
 After weeks of intense media and public pressure, the New South Wales State Government announced in its budget that it would reduce stamp duty and land tax, but critics argued that the State Government did not go far enough with much broader tax reform in New South Wales required to help encourage investment and business that had been forced elsewhere due to an unfavourable New South Wales business environment.
-This was in response to the Commonwealth allowing another A$72 million in grants to New South Wales, in addition to existing annual increases.
+This was in response to the Commonwealth allowing another $72 million in grants to New South Wales, in addition to existing annual increases.

 In 2015, Mike Baird, Liberal premier of New South Wales at the time, supported calls for increasing the GST to 15%.

 In 2016 Jay Weatherill, Labor Premier of South Australia, supported calls for increasing GST to 15%.

+In 2017, Liberal Democratic Party Senator David Leyonhjelm proposed to remove the GST from electricity bills, arguing the change would reduce household power bills by 9% and slow inflation.
+The bill was rejected by the Turnbull government on the basis of the projected $2 billion reduction in GST distribution to state and territory governments, which he argued would be replaced by other taxes.